 The creator economy is turning to the sharing economy for camera gear

-At the heart of the creator economy is video, whether it's YouTube videos in a home studio or online documentaries or social videos.
-And, at some point, everybody realizes you can only do so much on a phone.
-But high-end digital cameras and proper audio gear are expensive and in the past were made more for moviemaking than for creating short, shareable web videos.
+At the heart of the creator economy is video, whether it’s YouTube videos in a home studio or online documentaries or social videos.
+And at some point, everybody realizes you can only get so much production value with a phone.
+But high-end digital cameras and proper audio gear are expensive and in the past were more for moviemaking than for creating short, shareable web videos.
 Enter Kristina Budelis, co-founder and president of KitSplit, a startup that got $2 million in funding earlier this year.
 It lets creators and businesses who own camera and audio gear rent it out to others.
-Molly Wood talks with Budelis about how the creator economy is even changing how manufacturers make their stuff.
-Today's show is sponsored by the University of Florida Warrington College of Business and the Michigan Economic Development Corporation.
+Molly Wood talked with Budelis about how the creator economy is even changing how manufacturers design their products.
+The following is an edited transcript of their conversation.

 Kristina Budelis: I think the fact that so many cameras have Wi-Fi now, where you can kind of connect your phone and share directly to Instagram or YouTube, is a sign of that.
 And I also see manufacturers who have historically catered towards people making feature films or commercials going downstream because of this growing segment of creators.
 One really interesting example of that is RED.
 So RED camera — you might not have heard of RED cameras, but a lot of the feature films that you’ve seen have been shot on RED cameras.
 They’re really high-end, amazing cameras starting at, like, $15,000 that have always catered towards big-budget productions.
 But this year, they introduced a camera phone, the RED Hydrogen One.
 It’s very much geared towards people who maybe have shot some stuff on their iPhone or DSLR and want to level up but still want something that is easy and fits in their pocket.

 Molly Wood: Does it seem like creators get a return on [their] investment in better equipment?